antuere/HowAreYou/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at antuere@yandex.ru.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at howareyou@onitrona.ru.